(From October, 2017, well before announcement of Nike’s Colin Kaepernick-centric ‘Just Do It’ campaign, or John McCain’s death).

 Fans threatening to boycott the NFL based solely based on the actions of former San Francisco quarterback Colin Kapernik and his supporters should reacquaint themselves with these cases:

-Ravens linebacker Ray Lewis was present during a double-murder at Super Bowl festivities in 2001.
+Former Ravens linebacker Ray Lewis was present during a double-murder at Super Bowl festivities in 2001.
 He was originally charged in the killing though reached a plea-bargain to accept an obstruction of justice conviction.
-His blood-spattered, XXL white suit “disappeared.” (give me a freakin’ break).
+His blood-spattered, XXL white suit “disappeared.” (give me a freakin’ break!).

 Despite his admission of guilt, he served no time.
 I don’t fault his team or the league for that.
 Rich people get the best trial outcomes.
 That’s a problem with our justice system, not just the NFL.